runtastic/request_handler/README.md

 ### Multipart requests
 It is also possible to process and validate multipart requests, consisting of an arbitrary number of parts.
+You can require specific resources, all the other listed resources are optional

-The following request handler accepts a question (which will be uploaded as a json-file) and an additional file related to the question
+The following request handler requires a question (which will be uploaded as a json-file) and accepts an additional file related to the question

 ```ruby